ALOHA!

 When you go to Akaka Falls State Park, park outside the state park gate to get free parking at Akaka Falls.
 There is a $1 entry fee to go to the waterfalls overlook.

-See more about these Big Island waterfalls: Akaka Falls State Park
+See more about Akaka Falls State Park.

 What to do on your way to Akaka Falls, if you’re staying in Kona